Ehuntwork/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 2. What is an event?
+an event is what when something is happening on your screen like a click
 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?